rcortes-b/GitLite/README.md

 - [x] `write-tree` – Write a tree object representing the current state of the index
 - [x] `cat-file` – Inspect stored GitLite objects (blob, tree, commit) by type, content, or size
 - [x] `status` – Show the state of the working directory and staging area (staged, modified, untracked, deleted)
+- [X] `rm` – Remove files from both the working directory and index

 ### 🛠️ In Progress / Planned

-- [ ] `rm` – Remove files from both the working directory and index
-- [ ] `restore` – Restore files from the index or a specific commit to the working directory
+- [ ] `restore` – Restore files from the index or a specific commit to the working directoryç
+- [ ] `rm and restore README` – Update README with the 'rm' and 'restore' commands!!!
 - [ ] Refactor internal code – Restructure modules for better readability, maintainability, and extensibility
 - [ ] Keep testing the program – Add unit tests and test real-world workflows to ensure stability and correctness